offa/misc-tools/license-header/README.md

 ## Usage

+Add the license's content to `license_header` and run the script.
-Reads the license header from the `license_header` file and adds it to all files matching with a given file extension.
+This reads the license header from the `license_header` file and adds it to all files matching with a given file extension.

 ```bash
 ./add_license_header.sh <Extensions>
 ```

 #### Parameter